neidiom/blog/indexer.markdown

 My iptables cheat sheet,1326972864
 MySQL: My Cheat sheet,1327040872
-Sphinx As MySQL Storage Engine (SphinxSE),1264679499 Nginx Catch-All Host As Front End To Apache For ISPConfig 3 On Debian Lenny,1264679687 Automatic installation of security patches on Debian,1335804320 Chroot SFTP Users on Debian,1333058400
+Sphinx As MySQL Storage Engine (SphinxSE),1264679499 Automatic installation of security patches on Debian,1335804320 Chroot SFTP Users on Debian,1333058400
 Drupal 7: Disable core and contrib css and js files,1347471233